hifly81/prometheus-csvplot/README.md

-Get metrics in a time range using Prometheus API and create csv files.<br>
-Create a pdf report containing graphs from the csv files.
+Quickly run queries on prometheus and view results on csv and pdf reports with plots.

 ## Usage